 Cavities, also known as dental caries, are areas of decay in the tooth.
-They're pretty common and can be treated quickly.
+They're fairly common and can be treated quickly.
 In fact, as the National Institutes of Health points out, the only condition more common than cavities and tooth decay is the common cold.

 When it comes to cavities, plaque is your main culprit.
 This sticky biofilm of bacteria continually forms on your teeth and feeds on the sugars in the foods you eat and liquids you drink.
 The bacteria in plaque releases acid, and the stickiness of the plaque keeps these acids in contact with your teeth, which damages the tooth's enamel through the loss of calcium and phosphate.
 This process is known as demineralization and can cause white spots to form on the tooth's surface.
 These tiny openings in the tooth's enamel represent the first stage of cavities.